wp-plugins/per-page-add-to/trunk/readme.txt

 Offcourse, you can also use it to add your own stylesheets and JavaScript files.
 Anything that normally goes in the head section is fine.

 Add to head also features an option under settings to add some text inside <head> on every page.
 Ideal for favicons, Modern UI start screen icons, or style sheets if you’re too lazy to make a child theme.
-The favicon on this site is added that way.

 Just install the plugin, activate it, make sure it is showing in your post editor by clicking screen options and checking add to head while editing a page, and add stuff!